New approaches to plactic monoid via Gr\"{o}bner-Shirshov bases

-\textbf{Abstract:} We present the plactic algebra on an arbitrary alphabet set $A$ by row generators and we give a Gr\"{o}bner-Shirshov basis for such a presentation.
-From the Composition-Diamond lemma for associative algebras, it follows that the set of Young tableaux is a linear basis of plactic algebra.
-As the result, it gives a new proof that Young tableaux are normal forms of elements of plactic monoid.
-This result was proved by D.E.
-Knuth \cite{Knuth} in 1970, see also Chapter 5 in \cite{M.L}.
+{{\bf In a memory of M.-P. Sch\"utzenberger}} \textbf{Abstract:} We give two explicit (quadratic) presentations of the plactic monoid in row and column generators correspondingly.
+Then we give direct independent proofs that these presentations are Gr\"obner-Shirshov bases of the plactic algebra in deg-lex orderings of generators.
+From Composition-Diamond lemma for associative algebras it follows that the set of Young tableaux is the Knuth normal form for plactic monoid (\cite{Knuth}, see also Ch.
+5 in \cite{M.L}).